-Function Quits the WMB-160F program.
-Remarks
+\bigcirc Name Function Remarks Close CLOSE Button Quits the WMB-80F program.

-MODE Button When the WMB-160F software application starts up, the MODE button should change from BLACK to YELLOW to BLUE as it goes through its start up and self calibration routine.
+MODE Button When the WMB-80F software application starts up, the MODE button should change from BLACK to YELLOW to BLUE as it goes through its start up and self calibration routine.

-Button Modo Description STB?
-Mode Standby Mode (Click to change mode to Transmit) Description The button is BLACK during start up.
+Button Mode Description STBY Standby Mode (Click to change mode to Transmit) The button is BLACK during start up.
 The but- ton turns YELLOW for about 3 seconds while the transceiver self-calibrates and then turns BLUE, indicating the transceiver has just cali- brated and is ready to go.
 A RED counting button indicates a commu- nications failure.
 This means that a ping was requested but no data was received.
 A new ping is sent at least every 5 seconds.
-A communica- tions failure can happen if the transceiver power is interrupted.
-Cal Start up Transition (Self Calibration) After 3 sec Transmit Mode (Click to change mode to Standby) During transmission, the button animates, showing a pulse for each transceiver pulse be- ing transmitted.
-Demonstration Mode A BLACK button with DEMO displayed indi- cates the system started with no dongle.
+A communica- tions failure can happen if the transeiver power is interrupted.
+Cal Cal Cal Cal Start up Transition (Self Calibration) - ((B. Transmit Mode (Click to change mode to Standby) During transmission, the button animates, showing a pulse for each transceiver pulse be- ing transmitted. - Demonstration Mode A BLACK button with DEMO displayed indi- cates the system started with no dongle.
 In this mode only replay files can be viewed.
-Gain Control Knob Button Description 15 Adjusts the gain of the r received information.
-Manually adjust by either clicking and then using the scroll wheel on the mouse, or by using the mouse pointer to drag the knob clockwise to increase and counter clockwise to decrease.
-Range Control Knob Button Description 60 Adjusts the depth range e of the receiver between 5 and 300 metres.
-The numeric display is YELLOW for manual and GREEN for automatic adjustment.
-Default is green (automatic mode).
-Manually adjust by either clicking and then using the scroll wheel on the mouse or by using the mouse to drag the knob clockwise to increase and counter clockwise to decrease.
+Gain Control Knob Button Description 15 Adjusts the gain of the received information.
+Manually adjust by eithe the mouse, or by using increase and counter cl er clicking and then using the scroll wheel on the mouse pointer to drag the knob clockwise to ockwise to decrease.
+Range Control Knob Button Description - 60 Adjusts the depth range e of the receiver between 5 and 300 metres.
+The numeric display is adjustment.
+Default is g YELLOW for manual and GREEN for automatic green (automatic mode).
+Manually adjust by oith or clicking and then using the scroll wheel on the

+Manually adjust by either clicking and then using the scroll wheel on the mouse or by using the mouse to drag the knob clockwise to increase and counterclockwise to decrease.
 Double clicking on the number causes the control to switch from manual to automatic and vice versa.
 Set the range to adjust automatically until familiar with the operation of the unit.